The Difference Between A Negotiator, Mediator And Arbitrator

-The roles of a San Diego Negotiator – Mediator – and Arbitrator are often confused.
-The root word of mediation is ‘medi’ , which means “to make in half..meet in the middle”.
+The roles of San Diego negotiator, mediators and arbitrators are often confused.
+The root word of mediation is “medi,” which means “to make in half…meet in the middle.”
 Yes, we can mediate for you if you need that service, but very few firms can negotiate for you.
 In our definition, negotiation can only have one outcome.
 If someone kidnaps your spouse or key employee, there is only one outcome.
 If your career is to be destroyed by someone and you hire a negotiator, there is only one outcome.
-If you are being extorted, again only one outcome…you don’t want to “meet in the middle”.
+If you are being extorted, again, there is only one outcome.
+You don’t want to “meet in the middle.”
 There are no options here.
-Every negotiation has one “non-negotiable”.
+Every negotiation has one “nonnegotiable.”

 That’s where we come in.
-Not only have we dealt with extortion of a high-level political figure, kidnapping of a federal agent’s son, possible career destruction of an actor in Los Angeles with a globally recognized studio, and won every case.
+Not only have we dealt with extortion of a high-level political figure, the kidnapping of a federal agent’s son and the possible career destruction of an actor in Los Angeles with a globally recognized studio, but we’ve also won every case.
 More importantly, money never changed hands.
 Anyone can exchange money with a criminal, but if there is only one outcome, you need a trained negotiator.
-We have negotiated hundred-million-dollar cases, and even a million-dollar divorce that was being held up because of the custody of the dogs, and it was a terrible fight as they had no children.
+We have negotiated $100 million cases and even a $1 million divorce that was being held up because of the custody of the dogs – and it was a terrible fight, as they had no children.

-On an easier note, we our San Diego negotiator services many business cases such as:
+On an easier note, we also offer our negotiator services in many business cases, such as:

 - The purchase and sale of a business